 The Tuition and Fee Schedule is published annually.
-Prospective students and current students may refer to the SPS office or website for current costs.
-Registration statements are distributed to students once academic registration has been completed.
+Prospective students and current students may refer to the SGPS office or website for current costs.
+Registration statements are distributed to students via their VU email once academic registration has been completed.
 Those who have not signed an MPN or made payment by the published deadline will be dropped from classes.
 For information about loans and grants, see the Financial Aid section.

 (Certificate and Special Interest Programs costs may differ.
-Refer to the SPS office for updates.)
+Refer to the SGPS office for updates.)